-In order to foster scholarly activity and to recognize academic achievement, the faculty, upon the recommendation of the Academic Standards Committee, may confer the title of Aquinas Scholar or Ralph Scholar.
+In order to foster scholarly activity and to recognize academic achievement, the faculty, upon the recommendation of the Academic Standards Committee, may confer the title of Aquinas Scholar, Ralph Scholar, or Sr. Agnes Boyle Scholar.
 These scholars must have attained a high degree of proficiency in their studies and have demonstrated initiatives and/or activities that exemplify a sincere commitment to learning at Mount Saint Mary College.
-The candidates must be enrolled as full-time students.
+Aquinas and Ralph candidates must be enrolled as full-time students.
+Sr. Agnes Boyle candidates must be students in the Adult Degree Completion Program (ADCP).